eclipse-zenoh/zenoh-python/examples/README.md

 ### z_pub

 Declares a resource with a path and a publisher on this resource.
-Then puts a value using the numerical resource id.
+Then puts a payload using the numerical resource id.
-The path/value will be received by all matching subscribers, for instance the [z_sub](#z_sub) and [z_storage](#z_storage) examples.
+The path/payload will be received by all matching subscribers, for instance the [z_sub](#z_sub) and [z_storage](#z_storage) examples.

 Typical usage: